AdguardTeam/AdguardKnowledgeBase/01.general/17.dns-providers/docs.en.md

 ---

-AdGuard users can configure any DNS server to be used instead of the system default provided by the router or ISP.
+AdGuard users can configure any DNS server and use it instead of the system default one provided by their router or ISP.
 In this article, you will find a list of popular DNS providers.

 * [AdGuard DNS](#adguard-dns)
 * [Yandex DNS](#yandex-dns)